 The Urban Studies major draws on the insights and approaches of a range of disciplines, including sociology, geography and environmental science, architecture and planning, political science, anthropology, economics and history.
 The programme takes full advantage of our location and offers field-based learning opportunities in Singapore and other parts of Asia.

-Students may choose courses that offer breadth, or construct a pathway with the social sciences, humanities or environmental emphasis.
+Students may choose modules that offer breadth, or construct a pathway with social science, humanities or environmental emphasis.